 GuidesNews

-Ark Survival Ascended PC Optimization: Best Settings & Commands for FPS
+Best Ark Survival Ascended Settings PC & Optimization 2025

-Ark Survival Ascended is a remake of Evolved using the Unreal Engine 5.
-Featuring cutting-edge visuals, including Lumen GI, Nanite geometry, and Virtual Shadows, it’s a lofty upgrade over the original.
-Unfortunately, the performance is far from ideal, requiring frame generation for playable framerates on even the fastest PCs.
-Furthermore, the shadows are prone to artifacting, the lighting isn’t proper, and upscaling/frame generation options are far from ideal.
+Ark Survival Ascended is a remake of Evolved using the Unreal Engine 5, featuring cutting-edge visuals, including Lumen GI, Nanite Geometry, and Virtual Shadows.
+Unfortunately, the performance is far from ideal, requiring frame generation even on the fastest PCs.
+Furthermore, the shadows are prone to artifacting, and upscaling/frame generation options are limited.
 Here’s our optimization guide for Ark Ascended, with console commands at the end.

 Windows/System Settings to Optimize